dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

 of a def being reg-optional, as well as its use, so that it need never occupy a register.

-I have an old experimental branch: https://github.com/CarolEidt/coreclr/tree/RegOptDef where I started working on this.
+I have an old experimental branch: https://github.com/CarolEidt/coreclr/tree/RegOptDef where I started working on this, and it is in the process of being ported to the runtime repo.

 #### Don't Pre-determine Reg-Optional Operand